-- · The location and design of the proposal.
+- The location and design of the proposal.

 - A vegetation map (if applicable.)

-- · Any areas of conservation significance.
+- Any areas of conservation significance.

 - The location of any easements.

-- · The location and use of any existing buildings and infrastructure, and
+- The location and use of any existing buildings and infrastructure, and

 - Any other relevant information.

-Refer appendix C - Consultation Plan
+Refer to Appendix C - Consultation Plan & Site Contol Plan